What causes laziness?

 Whilst these solutions seem too simple they are extremely effective.
 Try it!

-Click here to read my article on 40 super-effective ways to overcome procrastination.
-This will give you all the information you need to identify and deal with the causes of procrastination.
+For a more detailed analysis of procrastination, click here to read my article on 40 super-effective ways to overcome procrastination.
+This will give you all the information you need to identify and deal with the individual causes of procrastination.

 As a general rule of thumb the fresher the food you eat the better it is for you, it will contain more vitamins and minerals for your body’s sustenance.
 Think about the last time you ate unhealthy food, how did you feel an hour or so later?
 Full of energy and vitality or feeling tired and lazy?